Color book: French Yellow Book

 The French Yellow Book (Livre Jaune), completed after three months of work, contained 164 documents and came out on 1 December 1914.
 Unlike the others which were limited to the weeks before the start of the war, the Yellow Book included some documents from 1913, by shedding light on their mobilization for a European war.
 Some of the documents in the Yellow Book were challenged by Germany as not genuine, but their objections were mostly ignored, and the Yellow Book was widely cited as a resource in the July crisis of 1914.

-It turned out after the war was over, that the Yellow Book was not complete, or entirely accurate.
-Historians who gained access to previously unpublished French material were able to use it in their report to the Senate entitled "Origins and responsibilities for the Great War" (Note: French: "Les origines et les responsabilités de la grande guerre") as did ex-President Raymond Poincaré.
+It turned out after the war was over that the Yellow Book was not complete, or entirely accurate.
+Historians who gained access to previously unpublished French material were able to use it in their report to the French Senate entitled "Origins and responsibilities for the Great War" (Note: Les origines et les responsabilités de la grande guerre) as did ex-President Raymond Poincaré.
 The conclusion set forth in the report of the 1919 French Peace Commission is illustrative of the two-pronged goals of blaming their opponents while justifying their own actions, as laid out in two sentences:

 The war was premeditated by the Central Powers, as well as by their Allies Turkey and Bulgaria, and is the result of acts deliberately committed with the intention of making it inevitable.

 Germany, in concordance with Austria-Hungary, worked deliberately to have the many conciliatory proposals of the Entente Powers set aside, and their efforts to avoid war nullified.
 (Note: La guerre a été préméditée par les Puissances centrales, ainsi que par leurs Alliés, la Turquie et la Bulgarie et elle est le résultat d'actes délibérément commis dans l'intention de la rendre inévitable.

 L'Allemagne, d'accord avec l'Autriche-Hongrie, a travaillé délibérément a faire écarter les nombreuses propositions conciliatrices des Puissances de l'Entente et a réduire a néant leurs éfforts pour éviter la guerre.)